snikket-im/snikket-android/README.md

 #### Why are there three end-to-end encryption methods and which one should I choose?

-In most cases OTR should be the encryption method of choice.
+* OTR is a legacy encryption method.
 It works out of the box with most contacts as long as they are online.
-However, openPGP can, in some cases, (message carbons to multiple clients) be more flexible.
-Unlike OTR, OMEMO works even when a contact is offline, and works with multiple devices.
+* OMEMO works even when a contact is offline, and works with multiple devices.
 It also allows asynchronous file-transfer when the server has [HTTP File Upload](http://xmpp.org/extensions/xep-0363.html).
-However, OMEMO is not as widely supported as OTR and is currently implemented only by Conversations.
+However, OMEMO is not as widely supported as OTR and is currently implemented only by Conversations and Gajim.
 OMEMO should be preferred over OTR for contacts who use Conversations.
+* OpenPGP (XEP-0027) is a very old encryption method that has some advantages over OTR but should only be used by experts who know what they are doing.

 #### How do I use OpenPGP